-Comparative race and ethnic studies encourages students to critically examine racial and ethnic identities as an essential step in becoming ethical citizens and leaders in today’s global community.
+The Interdisciplinary Department of Comparative Race and Ethnic Studies (CRES) offers programs of study that encourage students to critically examine racial and ethnic identities as an essential step in becoming ethical citizens and leaders in today’s global community.
 In addition to examining the experiences of marginalized communities in the U.S. and beyond, students explore race and ethnicity as active social, political, historical and cultural processes and use race and ethnicity as categories of analysis across time and space.

-CRES majors, minors and emphasis students gain the critically important cultural competency that is needed for leadership and careers in public administration, social services, health professions, nonprofit and advocacy organizations, education and private sector businesses of all sizes.
+CRES students gain the critically important cultural competency that is needed for leadership and careers in public administration, social services, health professions, nonprofit and advocacy organizations, education and private sector businesses of all sizes.

 Choose from a variety of programs, including:

 - Graduate Certificate in Comparative Race and Ethnic Studies

 - BA in Comparative Race and Ethnic studies

 - Minor or emphasis in Comparative Race and Ethnic studies

 Expand your horizons with study abroad in more than 50 countries, service-learning trips overseas and internships around the globe.

 At TCU, you’ll grow intellectually and personally, and you’ll also gain specific knowledge and skills for a career.
 You’ll learn by doing, stepping outside the classroom to turn your ideas into action.
 Internships are invaluable for helping sort out which career path most interests you.